Article Summary

 Hide ALL IP only works on computers, and has no mobile or smart device functionality.

-That means it also doesn’t work with gaming systems, Smart TVs, routers, or Linux.
+Additionally, it doesn’t work with gaming systems, Smart TVs, routers, or Linux.

 The only silver lining is that you can use Hide ALL IP on a few web browsers.

 Hide ALL IP does include a kill switch, which will disconnect if your VPN becomes unstable.
-This is an extra layer of security to make sure that your IP address doesn’t accidentally pop up on someone’s radar.
+This is an essential security feature that all reputable VPNs should include, especially those being used by businesses protecting their employees’ information while working remotely.

 I’ll admit: